 The Work We Do in the Phoenix Phase Includes:

 The strongest couples use infidelity as a tool to deepen their intimate bond.
-They stubbornly outlast the crisis and choose to thrive instead of merely survive.
-They are mindful of their legacy and appreciate that the actions that they take, or fail to take today… will echo in the lives of their children tomorrow.
+If you want to save your marriage, decide to stubbornly outlast this crisis and choose to thrive instead of merely survive.